 Interested participants who do not hold a current NTPA competition license, or those vehicles which are not actively registered with the NTPA, may enter NTPA competition if they complete an NTPA per-hook at the event site.
-This consists of a per-hook form and a $100 per-hook fee, plus applicable entry fees, for each session entered at the event.
+This consists of a per-hook form, a $100 per-hook fee, and applicable entry fees for each session entered at the event.

 The per-hook option is only available to those vehicles and drivers that have passed NTPA tech and have all NTPA paperwork in order, i.e. rollcage, turbine, etc. Per-hook participants are bound by the same rules and regulations as NTPA competition license-holders and registered vehicles, and while eligible for event purse monies, will receive no points for their competition run.